peteroupc/html3dutil/doc/BSplineCurve.md

 ### BSplineCurve#getPoints(count)

-Gets an array of positions on the curve at fixed intervals of U coordinates.
+Gets an array of positions on the curve at fixed intervals of u-coordinates.
 Note that these positions will not generally be evenly spaced along the curve unless the curve uses an arc-length parameterization.